evergreendong/Space_Ship_Survival_Game/README.md

 ### How to run the game
-To run the game, all files including pictures, sounds, and other necessary assets must be downloaded.
-Run main file after downloading
-Press any key to start the game
-During gameplay, the spaceship must dodge incoming rocks by maneuvering around them.
-Players can control the spaceship's movement using the cursor keys, which include the left, right arrow keys.
-The spacecraft can shoot by pressing any key.
+To play the game, ensure that all necessary files including pictures, sounds, and assets are downloaded.
+After downloading, run the main file and press any key to start the game.
+During gameplay, players must navigate the spaceship to avoid incoming rocks by maneuvering around them.
+The spaceship can be controlled using the left and right arrow keys on the keyboard.
+And players can shoot by pressing any key.
+As the game progresses, players can collect stars to increase their firepower and gain more bullets.

 ### Game Interface